 Day 8: Our tour ends today

 Highlights: Complimentary shuttle to BrusselsThanks for joining us on this beer and bike adventure!
-From Tournai, we'll shuttle you to our Meeting Hotel or airport in Brussels arriving by 11:30AM.
+From Tournai, we'll shuttle you to our Meeting Hotel or airport in Brussels arriving late morning.
 Bon voyage and Goede Reis!***If this sounds great but you'd like a longer tour, check out our Bicycling Belgium's Best Breweries Plus! tour, which extends this itinerary by 3 days.***

-HighlightsCycling quiet roads and paths, Waterloo, Flanders Field Museum, Lambic beer, Historic hotels, Guided brewery visits, WWI battle and historical sites, 3 Tappist breweries
+HighlightsCycling quiet roads and paths, Waterloo, Flanders Field Museum, Lambic beer, Historic hotels, Guided brewery visits, WWI battle and historical sites, 3 Trappist breweries

 Includes"The Usual" plus...
 Use of a quality 27-30 speed bicycle; 8 days, 7 nights accommodation; 7 breakfasts, 4 dinners, 1 lunch; 3 guided brewery visits; 'beer bar" in Bruges, 1 tastings with dinner; shuttle from and to Brussels